NET WORTH: $2.6 billion

 FUNDING AREAS: Education, environment, human services, youth services

 OVERVIEW: Through the Valhalla Foundation, the couple has provided support for education around the world.

-BACKGROUND: While he was working as a brand manager at Procter and Gamble in 1983, his wife complained about balancing the family's checkbook, so Scott Cook came up with the idea for Quicken software, and his company, Intuit, was born.
+BACKGROUND: While Scott Cook was a brand manager at Procter and Gamble in 1983, his wife, Signe Ostby, complained about balancing the family's checkbook, so he came up with the idea for Quicken software, and his company, Intuit, was born.
 It would later grow into one of the largest tech companies in the world.

 PHILOSOPHY: Cook has a history of leveraging his giving by supplying challenge grants, which provide an incentive for organizations to maintain a strong fundraising network, and encourages other philanthropists to give.
-He is also known for giving Intuit Employees "giving certificates" around the holidays, contributing a certain amount in their name to charity, and allowing them to decide what charity the money will go to.
+He is also known for giving Intuit Employees "giving certificates" around the holidays, contributing a certain amount in their name to charity, and allowing them to decide to which charity the money will go.

 Vahalla Charitable Foundation

 2995 Woodside Rd., Ste.
 400-400